ewhitesides/EventLogTools/README.md

 In version 4.0.0.0 the code was passing EventLog cmdlets through powershell.exe.

-In addition, the new version 5.0.0.0 has simplified to use a single function, Write-StreamToEventLog.
+In addition, the new version 5.0.0.0 has been simplified to use a single function, Write-StreamToEventLog.

 To create a new event log source, you will need to run this function first as an admin: